yufeih/azure-docs-sdk-node/docs-ref-services/preview/cosmos-readme.md

 This package is distributed via [npm][npm] which comes preinstalled with [NodeJS](https://nodejs.org/en/).
 You should be using Node v10 or above.

+#### CORS

+You need to set up [Cross-Origin Resource Sharing (CORS)](/azure/cosmos-db/how-to-configure-cross-origin-resource-sharing) rules for your Cosmos DB account if you need to develop for browsers.
+Follow the instructions in the linked document to create new CORS rules for your Cosmos DB.

 ### Install this package

 ```Bash